 Buff Brahma needs a balanced diet.
 These chickens eat a lot.
 A 20 percent crumble is recommended for the first few weeks of raising chicks until they are ready to lay eggs.

 You may switch to 16 percent layer feed — pellets or crumble – after they are sixteen weeks old.

 Buff Brahmas will require separate bowls for oyster shells and grit in addition to their regular meal.

 Oyster shells aid in the formation of strong bones and eggshells, while grit aids in the digestion of food.
 Oyster shells should not be added directly to the bird’s food since not all birds need additional calcium.

-There should always be access to safe freshwater.
+There should always be access to safe freshwater from a chicken watering system.
 Vitamins and electrolyte powder may be added to their drinks throughout the warmer months to maintain them in peak condition.

 It’s best to feed Buff Brahmas regularly since they have the potential to bully the rest of the flock when they starve.
 Free-roaming them is also a preferable option since it will keep them occupied and save you money on feed.

 Given their size, they need sufficient space.
 A six to eight square feet per Buff Brahma is optimal.
 You might need to modify your coop for these birds.
 Since they may grow up to thirty inches tall, a wider entrance is required.